astrohart/MFR/MFR.Filters.Search.Interfaces/README.md

 ##### Summary

-Gets a value indicating whether this is an Exclusion or an Inclusion filter.
+Gets a value indicating whether this an Exclusion or an Inclusion filter.

 <a name='P-MFR-Filters-Search-Interfaces-ISearchFilterItem-Type'></a>
 ### Type `property`

 ##### Summary

-Gets the type of filter that this is
+Gets the type of filter that this

 <a name='T-MFR-Filters-Search-Interfaces-Properties-Resources'></a>
 ## Resources `type`